 This picture is copyright to the State of NSW and is kindly provided by the State Records Authority of NSW, who allow free dissemination of knowledge.
 I love public authorities with that kind of attitude.
 That pile in the middle is dead rats.
 Ewwwww….

-And marvellous Melbourne (or Smellbourne as one wag of the period called it) also suffered from a case of the disease; read about this mild case in Collingwood.
-The man who had the plague had a bubo and bacteriological examination established the nature of the affliction beyond doubt:
+Marvellous Melbourne (or Smellbourne as one wag of the period called it) also suffered from a case of the disease; read about this case in Camberwell.
+LINK: Plague in Camberwell

 The situation in medieval Europe made people particularly vulnerable to such a disease: